 Build to Scale (B2S)

 The FY 2022 Build to Scale (B2S) competition is no longer accepting applications.
-We expect to make announcements on the selected finalists in early Fall.

 The Build to Scale Program builds regional economies through scalable startups through the Venture Challenge and Capital Challenge.
 Learn more about the full funding opportunity (NOFO) (PDF).
 Apply here.